Zuba43/C-Tutorials/README.md

 # C-Tutorials
-This is the section where you will find all my C++ tutorials and their codes
+This repository discusses all the C++ object oriented Programming Access modifiers and their use eg
+-private
+-public
+-protected

+Classes and Objects
+-class definition
+-object definition

+Inheritance
+-definition
+-single  inheritance
+-multiple inheritance